boxiangliulab/ISSAC/README.md

 chr10:+:237 chr10:+:23095726:23104143 0 0 0 0 0 0
 chr10:+:238 chr10:+:23104244:23110241 0 0 1 0 0 0
 ```
-.intron.out deposits intron clusters' results and UMI counts for each intron in each sample.
+.intron.out deposits CB-UMI based junction read counts for each intron in each sample.

 The file of .refined is shown as below:
 ```